 Some of the key features of TBI that help remove interview bias:

 Assessment tests: It aids organizations in creating assessment tests for pre-recruitment screening.
 These tests are automated such that it minimizes the chances of the candidates to provide socially desirable answers to the tests as there is no human involvement in the process.

 Open ended questions: The tests usually ask open-ended questions so it enables the interviewee to say more than just a simple yes or no, in turn, providing more information about their personality traits, for better assessment.

-- Due to the questions being open-ended, TBI assesses more than one’s knowledge and skills.
+Candidate’s competencies: Due to the questions being open-ended, TBI assesses more than one’s knowledge and skills.
 It helps the recruiter to get insights about the candidate’s competencies, mapped by attributes related to individual personality and behavior, making it easier for them to check how well the candidate will fit in the company with its culture and work space.
 It does so by checking the language acquisition match using LIWC.

 Recruiters bias: This helps to eliminate the recruiters bias, which occurs when the recruiter sits down to evaluate the results of the candidate.
 As the result is automated and scored.
 With the final result provided by TBI, the organisation has to merely evaluate the fitness of the candidate and take an unbiased and informed decision of whether they have to hire the candidate or not.

 Thankfully, now we have multiple recruitment solutions and tools available in the market to ease the burden of the organisation.
 By using such tools, recruitment process is becoming less dreadful and also helps improve the organisation’s overall performance.

 To get expert insight on how interview biases affect your business and how you can overcome them in your recruitment processes with the help of recruitment automation, listen to our podcast below.